Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Refers to the practice of creating multiple sections for one class in order to facilitate reserved seating for two or more groups of students or other administrative purposes.
 For example, a class may require a certain number of seats to be allocated to students in several different colleges.
 This can be accomplished by creating several different sections and administratively cross-listing the sections back into a single class.

 The practice of offering a single course under two different course labels with the course requirements for successful completion being the same for all enrolled students.
+This involves the two course labels using the same grading mode.
 Typically, double listing is reserved for circumstances involving professional accreditation.
 The practice relies upon the coordination of multiple offices and is therefore more complex and time-consuming to administer.
 Historically, double-listing has hindered registration and it should continue to be used as a last resort.
 Please refer to the policy section for guidelines in the use of double-listing of courses.
 Proposed double-listings should be circulated through the Course Challenge Process and submitted to Academic Programs Committee for approval.

 The following guidelines apply to double listings: